Permafrost/Tundra/SERVICES.md

 * `$pipeline.finally` is an optional `IData` document which, if specified, contains input arguments which is merged into the pipeline prior to the invocation of `$finally`.
+* `$thread.priority` is an optional new priority to set on the current [thread], an integer value between 1 and 10, where larger values have higher priority and thus are executed in preference to threads with lower priority.
+The current thread's priority is restored to its original value after the given service is invoked.

 #### Outputs: